How to Start a Mini Golf Course

 IncAuthority - $0 plus state fees & free registered agent the first year!

 ZenBusiness - $49 plus state fees & free registered agent for 1 year!

 Step 4: Select your Location

 You need a location that is convenient and has high traffic for visibility.
-Additionally, locating a course close to other family attractions or fun centers such as batting cage, go kart track, video arcade, etc., can help generate more income.
+Additionally, locating a miniature golf course close to other family attractions or fun centers such as batting cages, go-kart track, video arcades, etc., can help generate more visibility to the right audience, which should translate to more income.

 Related: Choosing a business location

 Step 5: Apply for Business Licenses and Permits